 ineffective assistance of counsel

-Additional Notes on ineffective assistance of counsel
+Legal Definition of ineffective assistance of counsel

-Ineffective assistance of counsel is a violation of the guarantee of the assistance of counsel that is provided in the Sixth Amendment to the U.S. Constitution.
+Note: Ineffective assistance of counsel is a violation of the guarantee of the assistance of counsel that is provided in the Sixth Amendment to the U.S. Constitution.
 A claim of ineffective assistance of counsel may be brought as a result of government interference with the attorney-client relationship that precludes effective representation, as when an informant is present during conversations between the attorney and the defendant.
 The existence of a conflict of interest on the part of the attorney may also be the basis for a claim.
 Most claims are, however, based on the attorney's failure to provide competent representation.
 Competent representation does not require the best representation, only a performance that is reasonable under prevailing professional norms.